royyoo123/react-redux-challenges/01-React/01-Tooling/04-Webpack-From-Scratch/README.md

 }
 ```

 Once your done, check if eslint is still available.
-Just run which eslint:
+Just run `which eslint`:

-- if it returns `node_modules/.bin/`, everything is fine;
+- if it returns `./node_modules/.bin/eslint`, everything is fine;
-- if it returns can't locate eslint (or something similar), just run `yarn install` and everyting should be fine.
+- if it returns can't locate eslint (or something similar), just run `yarn install` and everything should be fine.

 Create a first `src/index.js` file and write a JS function which will `alert('Hello world')`.
 You can run the linter with: